Job Search Process

 A successful job search requires not only time and energy but also organization.
 It is important to develop a system to keep organized and focused.
 The following tips will assist you in establishing a system:

 Schedule a block of time each day to devote to your job search and identify what you want to accomplish that day.
-(Adjust the spacing so that it's lined up on left, here and for bullets below)

 Create a "To Do" list and check your progress at the end of each day.